Calgary Real Estate Market: June 2019

 CALGARY REAL ESTATE NEWS, TRENDS, AND PREDICTIONS BY REALTORS® AT RENZO REAL ESTATE

 The Calgary REALTORS® at Renzo Real Estate are here to guide you through the Calgary real estate market, news, and trends.
-This month, the REALTORs® are looking at the real estate trends from May 2019 and it has been an interesting few months to say the least.
-The spring real estate market is producing positive signs in Calgary and area and there has been two months of relatively positive news.
+This month, the REALTORs® are looking at the real estate trends from May 2019, and it has been an exciting few months, to say the least.
+The spring real estate market is producing positive signs in Calgary and area, and there have been two months of relatively positive news.
 Last month sales increased and new listings decreased.
 This has lead to a 12% decrease in inventory compared to this time last year, but is this affecting real estate prices in Calgary?

 As you can see from the green line, months of inventory is decreasing.
 Months of inventory is one of the strongest indicators of the market direction.
 It is calculated by looking at the number of sales in one month and the amount of active inventory.
 The calculation is made by determining how many months it would take to sell all the inventory given the sales that month.
 Here is more information on this statistic.

 A decreasing trend in months of inventory tells us that either new listings are slowing, sales are increasing, or both.
 In this case, in Calgary and across all product types, months of inventory has decreased.
 In fact, the months of inventory is dipping below 4 months (3.89 months), which is a positive sign.
 If you only look at the months of inventory, you could say the May 2019 was a balanced market.
 Now, if you are selling in this market, it will not feel like this, but if months like May 2019 persist then we could see price growth.